Transport in Auckland

 Trains are a cheap and quick way to get into the city from the southern or western suburbs of Auckland.
-Trains run from Britomart to Glen Innes station (within walking distance of the Tamaki campus) on a regular basis.
+Trains run from Britomart to Glen Innes station (within walking distance of the Tamaki campus) regularly.

-For full details of train services, visit the Auckland Transport website.
+For full details of train services, visit Auckland Transport.

-To find out more, visit the Britomart Transport Centre website
+To find out more, visit Britomart Transport Centre.

 Fullers ferry service

 Fullers is the main operator of passenger ferry services in Auckland harbour.
 Fullers also runs ferry cruises and tourist trips, which are a great way to see Auckland from the sea.

 Cycling is a cheap way to get around and get fit at the same time.
 Plus it’s also ecologically responsible.
 Bicycles can be taken on ferries and trains, so you can combine cycling with other forms of public transport if you live a long way out of the city.

 Cycle parking is provided on each campus.
 Make sure you lock your bike, and either secure your cycling accessories (eg, helmet) or take them with you.